tytydraco/yessleep/out/Attachment_1420101031_EverheardCase_Witness_Statement_CMontaguepdf.md

 The CCTV and thermal cameras both went black, dead.

 Dr. Conors and I took off running down the stairs to Conference Room 17.
 You know what we found, you saw it too when you arrived at the Center.
 Luna Everheard was slumped over the seance table, dead.
 I wonder if I’ll ever be able to forget the image.
-Everheard dead, the front of her face as though it had been scooped out.
+Everheard dead, her face as though it had been scooped out.